nipoppy/nipoppy/README.md

 *Process long and prosper.*

 ## Objective
 This repo will contain container recipes and run scripts to manage MR data organization and image processing.
-Currently, it offers scripts to
+Currently, it offers scripts to:
-    1. Standadized data i.e. convert DICOMs into BIDS
+    1. Standadized data i.e. convert DICOMs into BIDS.
-    2. Run commonly used image processing pipelines e.g. FreeSurfer, fMRIPrep
+    2. Run commonly used image processing pipelines e.g. FreeSurfer, fMRIPrep.
+    3. Organize processed MR data inside `derivatives` directory.
+    4. Provide metadata to `NeuroBagel` to allow indexing and query participants across multiple studies.

 The scripts in mr_proc operate on a dataset directory with a specific subdir tree structure.

 <img src="imgs/mr_proc_data_proc_org.jpg" alt="Drawing" align="middle" width="500px"/>

 The organization mr_proc code module is as follows:
+   - global_config: A file to set various paths specific to the machine you are using which will be used for data processing.
    - scripts: helper code to setup and check status of mr_proc
    - workflow: code modules to exectute mr_proc stages and logging
    - metadata: files to track mr_proc progress

-   - notebooks: helper notebooks for data wrangling
+## General Notes
+   - The mr_proc setup uses Singualrity containers to run various MR image processing pipelines.
+Once the container is created/downloaded, you can write a python or shell run script and save them inside [my_new_pipeline](/workflow/proc_pipe/)
+   - The mr_proc setup allows you to validate processed output for 1) BIDS conversion 2) FreeSurfer 3) fMRIPrep and reports failed participants.

 ## Workflow steps